awesto/django-shop/docs/tutorial/quickstart.rst

 Filling your CMS with page content and adding products is a boring job.
 Impatient users may start three demos using some prepared sample data.
-First assure that all dependencies are installed into its virtual environment as described in section ":ref:`prepare-installation`".
-Then instead of adding pages and products manually, download the `media files`_ and unpack them into the folder ``django-shop``:
+First assure that all dependencies are installed into its virtual environment as described in section ":ref:`tutorial/prepare-installation`".
+Then instead of adding pages and products manually, `download the media files`_ and unpack them into the folder ``django-shop``:

 .. code-block:: shell